Budibase/website/content/blog/github-stars/index.md

 When a user signs up for Budibase, we send an automated email.
 We previously sent a general 'Welcome to Budibase' email including a number of CTAs signposting the user to different Budibase channels.

 We immediately changed the blurb to focus on community/building an ecosystem.
-And we now signpost sign-ups to Github, informing them this is where our roadmap, community, and code recide.
+And we now signpost sign-ups to Github, informing them this is where our roadmap, community, and code reside.
 We are also very direct in our ask.

 {{< figure src="https://dev-to-uploads.s3.amazonaws.com/i/zg3w29qr0bkggxgpwpje.png" alt="Welcome to Budibase email" >}}